sannansaleem/Green-Energy-Stock-Analysis/README.md

 This company makes silicon wafers for solar panels.
 Therefore, Steve is performing an overall analysis of green energy stock companies to gauge their performance over 2 years compared to the one's his parents are interested in so that they may make an informed decision.

 ## Building the code and Table Outputs:
-Both scripts built in Module 2 (base code) and module 3 (refactored code) presented with the same output, derriving input data fron the following  [dataset](VBA_Challenge.xlsm).
+Both scripts built in Module 2 (base code) and module 3 (refactored code) presented with the same output, derriving input data fron the following  [dataset](VBA_Challenge.xlsm) under datasheets 2017 and 2018.
 Output was returned within a seprate worksheet titled **"All_Stock_Analysis"** presenting a table with three individual columns, each column referencing a different statistic (Ticker name, Total Daily Volume, and Yearly return) for the unique ticker that they relate to.
 The only diffenerce, that we shall delve into the specifics of a little later down this README, being the overall efficiency in run time of the executon of each block of code.

 ### Ticker:
 Column A holds our ticker array `Dim tickers(12) As String` holding 12 elements - one element for each of the twelve tickers being examined.
 Creating a  ariable called `tickerIndex` allows us to recall and access array indexes as well as returning the specified values in their allocated location under the **"All_Stock_Analysis"** worksheet.